-Issues covered: Length: 8:42 Privacy
+Issues covered: Career Senior Citizens Length: 5:04

-Government Policies Consumer Matters

-Matthew Drayton, motivational speaker, author of "Succeeding While Black: A Blueprint for Success"

-Many African-American young men find themselves in prison, in gangs, and on the streets without opportunities to succeed.
-He talked about the importance of mentoring, education and leadership for kids who otherwise face grim futures in the inner cities of America.

-Issues covered:

-Minority Concerns

-Youth at Risk

-Poverty

-Huntington Potter, PhD, Professor, Department of Neurology and Linda Crnic Institute for Down Syndrome, University of Colorado School of Medicine

-Dr. Potter explained why Alzheimer's disease is such an expensive disease for the nation's healthcare system.
-He discussed who may be most likely to develop the disease, whether things like crossword puzzles can really keep the brain healthy, and where current research is headed.

-Issues covered:

-Personal Health

-Senior Citizens

-Jean Twenge, Ph.D., Professor of Psychology at San Diego State University, author of "iGen: Why Today's Super-Connected Kids Are Growing Up Less Rebellious, More Tolerant, Less Happy--and Completely Unprepared for Adulthood--and What That Means for the Rest of Us""

-Dr. Twenge discussed the mental health and development of iGen, the first generation to spend their entire adolescence in the age of the smartphone.
-With social media and texting replacing other activities, she said Americans born between 1995 and 2012 spend less time with their friends in person and are experiencing unprecedented levels of anxiety, depression, loneliness, and suicide.
+aired: Time Aired: Bruce Schneie Data and Contro r, data security expert, author of " Data and Goliath: The Hidden Battles to Collect Your of Your World" concerned shou reform governm onal identity, interests and behavior are being monitored more than ever before.
+How ld we be about the loss of privacy?
+Mr. Schneier explained what can be done to ent surveillance programs and shake up surveillance-based business models.
+He also steps that consumers can take to protect their personal privacy.
+Issues covered Length: 8:42 Privacy Government Po Consumer Mat Matthew Drayto on, motivational speaker, author of "Succeeding While Black: A Blueprint for Success" opportunities to merican young men find themselves in prison, in gangs, and on the streets without succeed.
+He talked about the importance of mentoring, education and leadership for ise face grim futures in the inner cities of America.
+Issues covered Minority Conce Youth at Risk Poverty tter, PhD, Professor, Department of Neurology and Linda Crnic Institute for Down ersity of Colorado School of Medicine system.
+He disc ned why Alzheimer's disease is such an expensive disease for the nation's healthcare ussed who may be most likely to develop the disease, whether things like crossword lly keep the brain healthy, and where current research is headed.
+Issues covered Personal Healt Senior Citizens --- h 2017-37 aired: Time Aired: aneu Time Aireu.
+Today's Super- Ph.D., Professor of Psychology at San Diego State University, author of "iGen: Why Connected Kids Are Growing Up Less Rebellious, More Tolerant, Less Happyand prepared for Adulthoodand What That Means for the Rest of Us"" entire adolescer cussed the mental health and development of iGen, the first generation to spend their nce in the age of the smartphone.
+With social media and texting replacing other aid Americans born between 1995 and 2012 spend less time with their friends in person and are experiencing unprecedented levels of anxiety, depression, loneliness, and suicide.
 She said iGen is growing up more slowly than previous generations, as reflected in delayed experiences with driving, dating, finding a job, drinking, and sex.
 She offered advice for parents.

-Issues covered: Youth at Risk

-Mental Health Parenting

-Pam Shadel Fischer, traffic safety expert, Special Projects Consultant for the Governors Highway Safety Administration
+Youth at Risk Mental Health Parenting Pam Shadel Fischer, traffic safety expert, Special Projects Consultant for the Governors Highway Safety Administration